joanms/unicorn-attractor/README.md

 # UnicornAttractor

-The Full-Stack Frameworks milestone project for Code Institute's full-stack web development course.
+This is the Full-Stack Frameworks milestone project for Code Institute's full-stack web development course.
 It is an issue tracker for a fantasy game called UnicornAttractor.
 Users can report bugs they have experienced and request features they want added to the game.
 They can also upvote bugs and features.
 Upvoting bugs is free, but users can't upvote a bug they submitted, or upvote the same bug more than once.
-There are no limits on upvoting features, but users need to pay a fee of €5 per upvote on a feature.
+The only limit on upvoting features is the user's budget.
+Users can upvote any features they like as often as they like, but they need to pay a fee of €5 per upvote.
 The site developers will prioritise fixing the bugs with the most upvotes and spend at least 50% of their time implementing the highest-paying features.

 ## UX